Creamy and sweet, vanilla bean mashed sweet potatoes taste like dessert. They’re so easy to make and will quickly become a favorite!

 Mash the sweet potatoes.
 Once you have cooked sweet potatoes, you’re ready to mash them.
 Put the cooked potatoes in a large bowl.
 Mash them with a potato masher.
 Add the butter (melt it first), sugar, milk, vanilla bean paste, and salt; combine to mix well.

 For a really creamy and smooth texture, use a hand mixer.
 The process is very similar to making regular mashed potatoes.

+Heat.
 Scrape the sweet potato mixture into a baking dish and heat it until it’s piping hot.

 Use your oven, microwave, or even your slow cooker.
 The recipe card below has details for each method.
 That’s all there is to it!